Chris1221/chris1221.github.io/_pages/about.md

 social: true
 ---

+I'm interested in studying fundamental questions in biology using machine learning, as well as using genetics to learn more about ancient history.
+Check out my [recent publications](https://scholar.google.com/citations?user=5W10qpIAAAAJ&hl=en) for more information.

 I'm a student in the [DPhil Genomic Medicine and Statistics](https://www.ox.ac.uk/admissions/graduate/courses/dphil-genomic-medicine-and-statistics?wssl=1) program at the University of Oxford, jointly funded by the [Wellcome Trust](http://www.well.ox.ac.uk/home) and the [Clarendon Fund](http://www.ox.ac.uk/clarendon/about).
+I work at the Wellcome Centre for Human Genetics and Weatherall Institute of Molecular Medicine (WIMM) with my supervisor [Gerton Lunter](https://www.imm.ox.ac.uk/research/units-and-centres/mrc-wimm-centre-for-computational-biology/groups/lunter-group).
 I graduated with an Honours BSc in Biomedical Science specializing in Biostatistics from the University of Ottawa in 2017.

-Alongside my supervisors [Gerton Lunter](https://www.well.ox.ac.uk/research/research-groups/lunter-group) and [Mark McCarthy](https://www.ndm.ox.ac.uk/principal-investigators/researcher/mark-mccarthy), I have two main areas of research:

-- Developing deep learning tools to study functional genomics and understand the consequences of sequence variation.
-- Using whole genome sequencing to understand past demographic events, especially in the Late Pleistocene.

 Outside of work, I am an avid hiker, coffee enthusiast, and home baker (though the last is a work in progress).